Architectural Modernization

 This workshop brings together cross-functional stakeholders to launch or reinvigorate your modernization initiative with clarity, alignment, and a concrete plan.
 We work directly with your actual systems, applying Wardley Mapping to visualize your technology landscape, Domain-Driven Design to align architecture with business domains, and Team Topologies to ensure your organization can deliver on your target state.

-Throughout the workshop, participants map their current architecture, identify strategic modernization opportunities, and design a future state that addresses both technical, product, and business realities.
+Throughout the workshop, participants map their current architecture, identify strategic modernization opportunities, and design a future state that addresses technical, product, and business realities.
 You will leave with visual representations of current and target architectures, team design proposals aligned with your goals, and risk mitigation strategies ready for execution.
 The result is not just a plan but the shared understanding your organization needs to move forward with confidence.

 Learning Objectives